tcosta-f/42-cub3d/README.md

 TODO

 ## Basic Steps to Build the Thing:
-1. Parsing
+1. Checking and Parsing
-2. 1.
-Check first character.
+   1. Check first character.
 If inside scope (NO, SO, WE, EA, C, F, space) ok.
 If not, set error, exit.
    2. If space comes before any of these, possible map detected before configs, set error, exit.
    3. Check if we have duplicated Key.
 If so, set error, exit.
    4. Check any line for invalid character or key.
 If line starts with space before we got all keys, set error, exit.